Sakawat-Sakib/Learnigs/JavaScript/Functions/README.txt

 * Checks if the array contains a specific value.
 * Returns true or false.
+* Use for array with premitive value (i.e number, string)

 ##FINDINDEX :
 * const index = array.findIndex((item) => item > 5);